Upstream Color

 Shane Carruth is living every film fan's dream.
 One day he just up and left his day job to work on his very first film ever.
 Without any prior film experience (he's a math major) he made Primer, one of the most thorough and realistic time travel films to date.
 His second project (A Topiary) never really got off the ground, but luckily he was able to fight his way back into the spotlights with Upstream Color.
 If anything, his latest film proves that Primer wasn't just a lucky hit.

 Upstream Color is a film that needs to be experienced.
 There is an underlying story, but it isn't really communicated as such.
-Instead it feels like a game of "connect the dots".
+Instead, it feels like a game of "connect the dots".
 Bits and pieces of information are given, but without the explanation that takes you from point A to point B. Overall you get the gist of what is happening, but the true motives remain shrouded in mystery.
 Knowing Carruth the story isn't just there for show though, it's just impossible to take it all in on your first viewing.

 screen capture of Upstream Color

 Visually the true beauty of Upstream Color lies in the editing.
-The film in itself looks good, the camera work is solid, the lightening atmospheric and the framing is precise, but it doesn't necessarily result in landmark shots which makes it a little difficult to capture the beauty in mere screen caps.
+The film in itself looks good, the camera work is solid, the lighting atmospheric and the framing is precise, but it doesn't necessarily result in landmark shots which makes it a little difficult to capture the beauty in mere screen grabs.
 The editing brings something extra to the table though.
 Then again, that's what makes quality cinematography different from mere photography.
 Carruth cuts through time and space, through different stories and moments in the character's lives, binding all these scenes together.
 He also cuts quickly, making it a rather exhaustive but at times mesmerizing experience.

 Carruth is also one of the lead actors and he fares pretty well.
 Seimetz has more experience and at times it shows, but there's plenty of chemistry between the two and I'm sure that having Carruth around on set (even in front of the camera) helped Seimetz to get everything just right.
 Sensenig and Martins are solid in their supporting roles, but their characters are rather simple and flat.
-In the end the film is really all about the relationship between Seimetz and Carruth.
+In the end, the film is really all about the relationship between Seimetz and Carruth.

 screen capture of Upstream Color

 Somehow Upstream Color felt like a sci-fi flick, even though there's nothing very scientific or futuristic going on.
-I'm still not sure what exactly was going on by the way, though the intro does reveal the basic setup of the film and throughout the film Carruth drops some hints.
+I'm still not sure what exactly was going on by the way, though the intro does reveal the basic setup of the film and throughout the film, Carruth drops some hints.
 The ending was pretty vague, though I expect multiple viewings (or a Carruth Q&A) will reveal the necessary answers.
-For now Upstream Color is a film I feel should be experienced more than it should be understood, definitely on first viewing.
+For now, Upstream Color is a film I feel should be experienced more than it should be understood, definitely on first viewing.

 Carruth is one of America's biggest talents.
 His involvement in his films goes deep and it shows.
-He has maximum control over the end result, the difficulties in communicating one's feelings and intentions are reduced to a minimum and that results in a much tighter, more individual film.
+He has maximum control over the end result, the difficulties in communicating one's feelings and intentions are reduced to a minimum, and that results in a much tighter, more individual film.
 The downside (for some at least) is that it will be less accessible as there isn't a clear plot nor a lot of certainties while watching the films.
 Then again, things like that only made the film better for me.
 I hope Carruth doesn't take another 9 years to complete his next film, because the USA needs directors like him.